 Growing up with Jewish parents, and spiritual ones at that, meant that I felt ostracized.
 My mother did the absolute best she could to give me Judaism in a meaningful way.
 My shul was lovely, and I loved my Rebbe's daughters, with whom I practically grew up, but something was missing.
 I craved a sense of community that I saw my peers partake in during the season of Christmas.
 The shared experiences that I didn’t get to be part of.

 In third grade at a public school, I was made to color in pages of baby Jesus lying in the manger.
+I scribbled him out with Sharpie.
 I learned more Christmas carols in French alone than I ever did Channukah songs.
 We drew Christmas trees and made ornaments for a tree that I would never have.
 And while my parents were always the ones to bring in latkes for Channukah (on the old green camping stove), it was never enough.

 I wanted to be ordinary.